mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 !
 By default the Mender Client looks for [configuration in two locations](../07.Configuration-file/docs.md).
 One of those is `/var/lib/mender/mender.conf` which is - in the default case - a link to the persistent partition `/data/mender/mender.conf` and doesn't get overwritten during the rootfs update.
 We recommend keeping the backup of the `RootfsPartA/B` settings in `/var/lib/mender/mender.conf` as it is very rare that you need to change partition names as a result of an update.

-Please note that the content can vary depending  storage actual device names or if you're using PARTUUIDs.
+Please note that the output can vary depending on the actual device names or if you're using PARTUUIDs.

 **Partitions as device files**